amitbalti/JohnBryce/readme.md

 # John Bryce - Full Stack Development Course

-Everything that we did on the course.
+- Everything that we already did on the course:
-We studied already:

-- HTML
+* HTML
-- CSS
+* CSS
-- Bootstrap
+* Bootstrap
-- Basic JavaScript
+* Basic JavaScript
-- Git
+* Git